-Lastly, among the papers of the 22nd IMEKO International Workshop on ADC and DAC Modelling and Testing, the paper, by Tomasz Kowalski et al, “Design, Characterization, and Digital Linearization of an ADC Analogue Front-End for Gamma Spectroscopy Measurements” deals with the design, characterization, and performance assessment of an analogue front-end for use in the gamma spectrometry system of the Polish National Centre for Nuclear Research.
-In-field experiments, involving actual spectrometry measurements, of a validate the designed front-end.
+Lastly, among the papers of the 22nd IMEKO International Workshop on Analogue-to-Digital Conversion (ADC) and Digital-to-Analogue Conversion (DAC) Modelling and Testing, the paper by Tomasz Kowalski et al., ‘Design, characterisation, and digital linearisation of an ADC analogue front-end for gamma spectroscopy measurements’, deals with the design, characterisation and performance assessment of an analogue front end for use in the Polish National Centre for Nuclear Research’s gamma spectrometry system.
+In-field experiments involving actual spectrometry measurements validated the designed front end.

-We would like to conclude these brief introductory notes, thanking, first, the authors for their interesting and high-profile papers and the reviewers for their indispensable and professional contribution.
+We would like to conclude these brief introductory notes by thanking, first, the authors for their interesting and high-quality papers and the reviewers for their indispensable and professional contribution.

-We would like to thank, moreover, our past Editor in Chief Dušan Agrež, who started with us the production of this special issue, our current Editor in Chief Francesco Lamonaca, who undertaken his new assignment with the same professionality and competence of his predecessors and the Imeko TC4 Chairperson Alexandru Sălceanu for his precious support and his valuable advices.
+Moreover, we would like to thank our past editor in chief, Dušan Agrež, who started the production of this special issue with us, our current editor in chief, Francesco Lamonaca, who has undertaken his new assignment with the same professionalism and competence as his predecessors, and the IMEKO TC4 chairperson, Alexandru Sălceanu, for his invaluable support and advice.

-It was a great honour for us to act as Guest Editors and we do hope that the readers will find useful and inspiring this issue of Acta IMEKO.
+It was a great honour for us to act as guest editors, and we hope that the readers will find this issue of Acta IMEKO useful and inspiring.

-Giuseppe Caravello, Ciro Spataro
+Giuseppe Caravello and Ciro Spataro